Designing and Evaluating a Conversational Agent for Early Diagnosis of Alzheimer's Disease and Related Dementias: Conclusion

 \subsection{Evaluation Measures}

-To address our research questions outlined earlier in Section \ref{sec:intro}, we evaluated the system across three complementary dimensions—\textit{user experience}, \textit{symptom elicitation} and \textit{agent interaction behavior}—to capture both medical relevance and human–AI interaction quality.
+We evaluated the system across three complementary dimensions—\textit{user experience}, \textit{symptom elicitation} and \textit{agent interaction behavior}.
 We also examined how these dimensions interact, for example, how agent prompting strategies influenced its interaction patterns, how these differences shaped participant engagement, and how both, in turn, affected the clinical quality of interview transcripts.
-This integrated analysis moves beyond isolated metrics, offering insight into the causal chain from design choices to outcomes that matter for both clinical assessment and accessible, engaging interactions with older adults.
+Interviews that ended early, regardless of the reason, were included in all analyses.

 \textbf{User Experience.} $\;$ After each interview, participants completed a six-item questionnaire evaluating their experience with the agent interview.
 Each item used a 5-point Likert scale (5 = very positive, 1 = very negative) and assessed: (1) \textit{Ease of use}, (2) \textit{Understandability of questions}, (3) \textit{Enjoyment of the interaction}, (4) \textit{Helpfulness in describing symptoms}, (5) \textit{Acceptability of the time required}, and (6) \textit{Overall satisfaction}.
 The full wording of the six questionnaire items is shown in Figure~\ref{fig:patient_satisfaction}.
-Open-text responses were also collected to capture qualitative feedback on the agent interaction.
+Open-text responses captured qualitative feedback.

-\textbf{Symptom Elicitation.} $\;$ One cognitive neurologist~\footnote{A clinician with a subspecialty in neurodegenerative disease board certified in both neurology as well as behavioral neurology and neuropsychiatry} and one trained annotator labeled the transcripts from both agent-led and clinician-led interviews.
-Each interview was labeled with 32 symptoms, chosen by two cognitive neurologists as high yield for the diagnosis and management of ADRD, as \textit{present}, \textit{absent} (symptoms that are denied), \textit{ambiguous}, \textit{past history} (resolved or sufficiently treated), \textit{asked but unanswered}, or \textit{not discussed}.
-These symptoms reflected the completeness of information from a clinical perspective.
-Discrepancies between annotators were adjudicated through discussion until consensus was reached.
-We then conducted this evaluation using four measures:
+\textbf{Symptom Elicitation.} $\;$ One cognitive neurologist~\footnote{A clinician with a subspecialty in neurodegenerative disease, board certified in neurology as well as certified by the United Council for Neurologic Subspecialties (UCNS) in behavioral neurology and neuropsychiatry} (AB) and one of two trained study team members (OA and AN) independently labeled each transcript from both agent-led and clinician-led interviews then met to resolve discrepancies through consensus.
+Each interview was labeled with 32 symptoms as \textit{present}, \textit{absent} (symptoms that are denied), \textit{ambiguous}, \textit{past history} (resolved or sufficiently treated), \textit{asked but unanswered}, or \textit{not discussed}.
+These 32 symptoms were identified by two cognitive neurologists (AB and HR) as comprehensive domains relevant to ADRD diagnosis and management.